Julian-Jurai/started-repos/README.md

 # Stared-Repos

 This project was developed as a learning exercise.
-It was built using Node.js as an introduction to the this library.
+It was built using Node.js as an introduction to the  library.

-##Learning Outcomes
+## Learning Outcomes
-- [ ] Reading and Writing from Files
+-  Reading and Writing from Files
-- [ ] Creating and setting up a server
+-  Creating and setting up a server
-- [ ] Gain familiarity with the http module, streams and event emitters
+-  Gain familiarity with the http module, streams and event emitters
-- [ ] Fetching data from an external API from a POST request
+-  Fetching data from an external API from a POST request
-- [ ] Debugging using devtool
+-  Debugging using devtool

 ## About the project